 The applicant will be required to account for all CSP grant funds.
 The applicant's budget must identify all costs by general ledger account code and description, in alignment with Nevada Department of Education's Chart of accounts.
 A Budget narrative description must be included, describing each expense, how the expense was calculated, and demonstrate how the expense is justified.
-The CSP School Project budget should be submitted using the CSP School Budget Template spreadsheet provided in the portal.
+We encourage schools to consider cash flow needs and plan and prepare to spend a minimum of 80% of allocated funds per quarter.
+Technical Assistance is available monthly to help support this planning activity.
+The budget should be submitted using the CSP School Budget Template provided in the portal.
 A separate one-page budget narrative is also required.